tkilla64/eurorack/README.md

 busboard:
 A small busboard with room for 10 pcs 16-pin boxed headers and provisions for a +5VDC linear regulator.

+diode-vcf:
+Moritz Kleins diode ladder VCF implemented as a Low-pass filter only.
+Two CV inputs, one with attenuator and one with attenuverter.

 dvca:
 Dual LIN/LOG VCA based on the MFOS design by Ray Wilson.